ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 # Demonstrating Event Streams from A to Z

-What a typical demonstration script will include are:
+A typical demonstration script will include at least the following subjects (See right navigation bar to go to a specific sections):

 * Review Event Streams Components
 * Operator based deployment and Day 2 operations